 The scene along with a line from Sal, “With time ticking fast away… so if there’s one minute that’s not too terrible, I’d like to try to enjoy it” shows that Linklater is equally playful with time.

 Last Flag Flying is a real slice of life picture.
 It’s a film that is propelled by its characters having a rare sort of every-day authenticity that makes them feel like fun and charming people to be around.
-Bryan Cranston, in particular, impresses with a no-nonsense stubbornness that can both frustrate and delight in the same moment.
+Bryan Cranston, in particular, impresses with a no-nonsense stubbornness that can both frustrate and delight at the same moment.

 Though the picture is occasionally deflated by some unnecessary moralising, such as an awkward scene when Doc reacts to a news broadcast of Saddam Hussein and George W. Bush, as well as a slightly clumsy ending.
 Linklater’s trademark genuineness flies high here, and his grappling with time and the personal meaning of being a soldier resonate exceedingly well.